satyaroutray1/satyaroutray1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...Flutter App
+- 🔭 I’m currently working on ...Developing Flutter Apps and android native apps
 - 🌱 I’m currently learning ...Flutter web
-- 👯 I’m looking to collaborate on ...Flutter
+- 👯 I’m looking to collaborate on ...Open source projects
-- 🤔 I’m looking for help with ...Flutter web
+- 🤔 I’m looking for help with ...Flutter web0
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...sroutraykec@gmail.com
 - 😄 Pronouns: ...He/Him